 We need this third aspect of applying a specially cultivated state of mind to gain insight.

 Concentration and Insight (Shamata and Vipassana)

-- The greater the concentration, the greater the probability of insight.
+- The greater the concentration, the greater the probability of deep insight.

 - Complete shamata is not needed to gain beginner’s wisdom and comprehension.

-- Shamata without vipassana produces temporary liberation and blissful experiences which are misunderstood.
-The pinnacle of concentrative absorption falsely appears to achieve the annihilation of self and karma, but self and karma have merely been put at relative rest.
+- Shamata without vipassana produces temporary liberation and blissful experiences which are often misunderstood.
+The pinnacle of concentrative absorption falsely appears to achieve the annihilation of ego and karma, but ego and karma have merely been put at relative rest.
 The bliss of concentration, without wisdom, is a source of false Masters, false Gurus, false Prophets…

-- Complete shamata with vipassana can produce complete liberation.
+- Complete shamata with vipassana is needed for complete liberation.